-The advantages of this method are vast — lower cost, less carbon emissions, less traffic disruption, less trucks driving excavated material out, and fewer truckloads of fresh fill trucked in.
-Adding to this the recent changes to carbon credits, makes Trenchless Technologies the “go to” choice.
+The advantages of this method are vast — lower cost, less carbon emissions, less traffic disruption, less environmental disruption, less trucks driving excavated material out, and fewer truckloads of import fill trucked in.
+Adding to this the recent changes to carbon credits, Carbon Calculator, makes Trenchless Technologies the “go to” choice for utility installation & rehabilitation.
 For Pipe Bursting, the amount of excavated material is quite small when compared to open cut methods.
 There is also less risk to existing infrastructure, such as water and gas lines as well as any buried cables.

 During the summer of 2018, PW Trenchless replaced three storm sewer mains in Port Coquitlam.
 Using Pipe Bursting to install new HDPE pipe, one section was 150 m in length and involved the installation of 16” pipe (400mm) to replace …See Project

-During the fall of 2017, PW Trenchless replaced AC water mains via Pipe Bursting on the Simon Fraser University Campus near the student housing on Residence Lane and Terry Fox Lane.
-The work passed through sensitive areas, and in close …See Project
+During the fall of 2017, PW Trenchless replaced AC water mains via Pipe Bursting on the Simon Fraser University Campus adjacent to Terry Fox Field.
+The existing alignment ran in parallel proximity to the newly laid state-of-the-art running track, any …See Project

 An alternate tendering process where the contract is awarded to one entity which comprises both engineering and contracting.